 With a long history in the hospitality industry and five years as a dental assistant, Casey came into the furniture business by working part-time with our [former] sister store, Garden Pastimes.
 Her attention to fine design helps solve the simplest of furniture problems, and she’s quickly increasing her expertise base after visiting outdoor furniture trade shows.

 If you have any interest in a custom design, she’ll guide you through fabrics, finishes, and frames to make sure you find the best furniture for your space.
 It’s much more than a piece of furniture for her – it’s a piece of your home.

 Fun Fact: She’s probably the most cheerful, bubbly person you’ll ever meet.
 That being said, don’t let her see you put a pillow with cool colors on a sofa with warm colors…we call it, the “color rage” and it’s not pretty!

 Joey started working at our beloved sister store, Garden Pastimes, during her senior year of High School in 2003, and over the years, her disciplined artistic vision led her to become the Creative Officer.
 As Garden Pastimes closed its doors, she transitioned to Stover’s in order to work on larger scale design challenges.
 Having bought, sold, and designed for years, she easily transitions between personal patios to larger commercial buys.

-Fun Fact: Among many things, she and her handy fiancee make pickles from cucumbers in their bodacious garden.
+Fun Fact: She and her husband know of a secret patch of “morels” (mushrooms) that they will never reveal.
 In case you’re curious, yes, she and Casey are sisters.
 It’s a win-win for Stover Hearth & Patio – the family is always growing!

 Sabrina Summers - With Stover’s since 2014